Pennsylvania sues Juul over marketing e-cigarettes to teens

 Shapiro, a Democrat, said in a statement that Juul “knowingly targeted young people with tactics similar to the tobacco companies’ playbook.
 There is no proof these e-cigarettes are safe and until there is, we need to get Juul products off shelves and out of the hands of young people.”

 Similar lawsuits have been filed in other states, including New York, Minnesota and California.

 The lawsuits come as health officials are investigating deaths and illnesses tied to some vaping products.
+Federal officials have identified a thickening agent added to illicit THC vaping liquids as the culprit behind the “vast majority” of the lung injuries.

 There have been 61 confirmed and 59 probable cases of vaping products associated lung injury in Pennsylvania, with patients typically in their mid-20s, according to the state Health Department.
 There also has been one death in the state.